mattlightbourn1/mattlightbourn1/bapi_model.md

     },
   }
 ```
+### Insured Party
+Every request related to a policy requires at least one insured party.
+Refer to [Insured Parties](#insuredParties)

+### Broker Agent or Broker Client
+The `distributor_details` identifies where a request is originating.
+As a part of the correspondence preferences, either a [Broker Agent](#brokerAgent) or [Broker Client](#brokerClient) will be required along with either their email or address.

+### Interested Parties
+Where there is the need to include one or more [Interested Party](#interestedParties) in a quote request.

+### Business Details
+This is information about occupation, turnover, staff and other characteristics of the business.

+## Situations
+For each business premises to be added to the policy, there will be a situation added for each.
+This includes the physical address, information about the building, security and safety.
+Refer to the document section Add Situation.

 # Parties
 A party is required for each insured and interested party related to the policy.
 Each party required a unique identifier (UUID) since it is used as a foreign key in the payload to allocate a `party_role` and assigning the `interested_parties` to the policy and/or specific situations.